How to Remove Brown from Tires

 Tire blooming is the brown residue left by the antiozonant that stains the tire’s sidewall permanently.
 No amount of scrubbing or chemicals can bring them back to black, but you can slow the tire-bloom down.
 To remove brown stains from tires, you have various options.
 Using commercial tire cleaners is one method.
 These cleaners are specifically formulated to remove dirt and stains from tires.
 Another option is to use DIY tire cleaning solutions.
 You can create your own by adding one teaspoon of dish soap per gallon of water.
 Apply the solution and let it sit for a couple of minutes before scrubbing with a tire brush.
 Lastly, high-pressure washing can be an effective method for removing brown from tires.
 The strong force of water can help dislodge dirt and stains.
 Remember to always follow the manufacturer’s instructions and take proper safety precautions when using high-pressure washers.

-Interested in more about Vehicle Maintenance?
-Here's an article you might find helpful.
+Find out more about Vehicle Maintenance by exploring this related topic.
 Burning Oil Smell When Accelerating Hard

 Preventive Measures To Avoid Tire Discoloration